 When evaluating a certification from a school, always check:

-- the length of the course (you just can’t learn full-stack development in 4 months),
+- the length of the course (you may not need 4 to 5 years of university to do the job, but can’t learn full-stack development in 4 months either),

 - agile way of working used in learning projects,